 Close to the capital of Athens, these islands located in the Saronic Gulf, are your best choice if you have a few days vacation.
-The Saronic gulf which is ideal for sailing because of the various directions the wind is blowing, and the islands which are 20 to 40 nautical miles from Athens can offer you not only weekend solutions but also an alternative for Autumn or even a Spring vacation.
+The Saronic gulf which is ideal for sailing because of the various directions the wind is blowing and the islands which are 20 to 40 nautical miles from Athens can offer you not only weekend solutions but also an alternative for Autumn or even a Spring vacation.
 You’ll never get bored on these islands all year round.
 Lots of natural beauty, clean sandy beaches and even small deserted islands to explore, for great swimming, scuba diving or even fishing.
-Visit them even on your way to the Aegean Sea to get an idea you might need later on for other type of vacation.
+Visit them even on your way to the Aegean Sea to get an idea you might need later on for other types of vacation.

 The Argosaronikos islands are one of the busiest tourist destinations with easy access as they are very close to the port of Piraeus and the coast of the Peloponnese.

 Aegina is the largest island of Argosaronikos and the closest to the port of Piraeus, while Spetses, Poros and Hydra are farther but the distance between them is small.
 The islands have wonderful beaches ideal for summer excursions and not only.